tonyjurg/John-punctuation-browser/README.md

 **Explanation:**

-- For each verse, the base text (N1904) is always displayed in black.
+- The table consists of five columns: the leftmost displays the N1904 base text in black.
+The remaining four columns also show the N1904 base text in black, but with punctuation inserted based on the respective column version (e.g., KJTR of SBL).
-- Punctuation marks present in the column version (e.g., KJTR) but absent in N1904 are highlighted with a green background.
+- Punctuation marks present in the column version but absent in N1904 are highlighted with a green background in the black text.
-- Punctuation marks found in N1904 but missing from the column version are indicated by a red placeholder space.
+- Punctuation marks found in N1904 but missing from the column version are indicated by a red placeholder space in the black text.
 - If the base text of the column version differs from N1904 *other than for punctuation*, it appears in gray beneath the N1904 line.
 - Words in the column version that differ only slightly from their N1904 counterparts are highlighted in yellow within the gray text.
 - Words present in N1904 but missing in the column version are shown in red, struck through in the gray text.